Best Personal Loans With No Origination Fee in 2024

 A personal loan provides a lump sum of funds that you can use for almost anything.
 Some lenders will charge an origination fee during the process.

 Generally, an origination fee is a percentage of your total loan amount.
 Origination fees typically range from 1% to 6%, although some can exceed 10%.
-If your lender charges an origination fee, it will usually be deducted from the proceeds of your loan or rolled into your loan balance.
+If your lender charges an origination fee, the lender will usually deduct the fee from your loan before it is sent to you.

 While origination fees are referred to as “upfront fees,” you don’t typically have to pay them out of pocket before you get your loan.